enricomariafusi/v-switch/README.md

 V-Switch will take care to self-configure the interface and to keep the ARP table updated on your kernel using the linux netlink interface (ip).

-Ready for testing (it works) TODO:
+Ready for testing (it works with 2 nodes) TODO:

 1. CONFIGURATION GUIDE
 2. LINT code.